Designing learning environments

 Designing Schools in New Zealand – Requirements and Guidelines (DSNZ) is the key document among national guidelines for school property design.
 It contains advice prepared by the Ministry with input from educators, architects, engineers and quantity surveyors who work closely with schools.
 It is designed to give design teams a clear understanding of the Ministry’s requirements and guidelines.

-Boards of trustees must make sure that their project consultant or contractor complies with legal requirements, Ministry design standards and best practice standards to ensure the property is safe, fit for purpose and provides long term value for money.
+Boards must make sure that their project consultant or contractor complies with legal requirements, Ministry design standards and best practice standards to ensure the property is safe, fit for purpose and provides long term value for money.

 The Designing Quality Learning Spaces (DQLS) guidelines are a set of documents focused on creating quality physical learning environments.
 These guidelines help ensure that projects are compliant with the DSNZ and that the indoor environment of school buildings supports quality education.
 The Ministry’s DQLS guidelines currently cover acoustics, indoor air quality and thermal comfort, and lighting.